 Drying yourself after you shower is also important.
 Don’t rub the towel to dry off.

 Instead, pat your skin dry and be gentle.
-Rubbing it can remove exfoliate your skin and remove those that have reacted to the spray tan solution.
+Rubbing it can essentially exfoliate your skin somewhat, which could remove some skin cells that have reacted to the spray tan solution.

 Spray tans don’t automatically mean orange tan.
 But sometimes they can produce that nasty orange color.
-There are different ways on how to prevent that.
+There are different ways to prevent that.

 The final color will depend on what you do before and after the procedure, as well as the color of the spray tan solution you choose.